 There are a number of possible procedures for acquiring a satellite.
-Kratos recommends that a Spectrum Analyzer of some type be used, regardless of your chosen procedure.
+Kratos recommends that a Spectrum Analyser of some type be used, regardless of your chosen procedure.
+The following procedures provide explanations as to how a Spectrum Analyser is used.

-While viewing any Spectrum Analyzer screen, a pure noise signal will likely be observed, as shown below in Figure 3-1.
+While viewing any Spectrum Analyser screen, a pure noise signal will likely be observed, as shown below in Figure 3-1.
 Additionally, some transponder signals may be observed above the noise signal, as shown below in Figure 3-2.